Human Papillomavirus (HPV) Vaccines

 How effective are HPV vaccines?

-To date, protection against the targeted HPV types has been found to last for at least 8 years with Gardasil (19) and at least 9 years with Cervarix (20).
-The duration of protection with Gardasil 9 is not yet known.
+To date, protection against the targeted HPV types has been found to last for at least 10 years with Gardasil (7), at least 9 years with Cervarix (8), and at least 6 years with Gardasil 9 (9).
 Long-term studies of vaccine efficacy that are still in progress will help scientists better understand the total duration of protection.

-Why is it important for more people to be vaccinated?
+Why is it important for more people to get HPV vaccination?

 How safe are the HPV vaccines?